 Meditation offers those who embrace it plenty of benefits including enhanced concentration, lowered stress levels, better pain management, a lowering of blood pressure and developed quality from your sleep.

-We’re going to focus on how meditation helps you to beat insomnia and enjoy better sleep, so if you’re struggling with sound slumber, this will be of interest.
+We’re going to focus on how guided sleep meditation helps you to beat insomnia and enjoy better sleep, so if you’re struggling with sound slumber, this will be of interest.

 Essentially, when you practice meditation, you are triggering a physiological relaxation response in your “rest and digest” system.
 Your brainwave patterns begin to slow down in speed, and you will experience a release of muscle tension when you perform meditation on a regular basis.